thirteen23/figma-harmonograph-plugin/README.md

 ## Connecting your plugin to Figma

-Connecting your plugin to Figma
-Go to **Plugins / Development / Import plugin from manifest...** in the Figma desktop app.
+To connect your plugin to Figma, go to **Plugins / Development / Import plugin from manifest...** in the Figma desktop app.

 _You can also type "Import plugin from manifest..." in Figma global search to go there_

-From there you need to link a **manifest.json** file located at **public** folder in your directory:
+From there you need to link the **manifest.json** file located in the **public** folder in your directory:

 ```bash
 /figma-harmonograph/public/manifest.json
 ```

+You are now able to run the plugin in Figma.
+Go to: **Plugins / Development / thirteen23-harmonograph**

 <picture>
 	<source media="(prefers-color-scheme: dark)" srcset="./documentation/divider-dark.png">
     	<img alt="divider please ignore" src="./documentation/divider-light.png">
 </picture>

-Now you will be able to run the plugin in Figma, go to: **Plugins / Development / thirteen23-harmonograph**

 ## Credits